AndrosReefdiver/RsxLst/README.md

 # RSX Files-11 Filesystem Tool (rsxlst)

 A command-line utility for reading and writing files to/from RSX-11M+ Files-11 ODS-1 disk images.
+This app was written entirely by CoPilot AI from inside MS Visual Studio 2026 with considerable coaching from a human including providing it with technical documents to read.
+No representation as to the quality of the code is made!

 ## Overview